 You might see the term ‘maintenance funds’ to describe these costs.
 Please see our financial advice pages for further information on the cost of living in the UK.

 Please note: Information on accommodation fees owed or paid will not be included in the CAS

-, which is needed for your Tier 4 visa application.
+, which is needed for your Student visa application.
 These fields automatically show as £0.00.